rmarkello/pypmi/docs/usage.rst

    in the top right hand corner of the page
 5. Unzip the downloaded directory and save it somewhere on your computer

-Alternatively, you can use the :py:mod:`pypmi.datasets` module to download the data programatically:
+Alternatively, you can use :py:mod:`pypmi` module to download the data
+programatically:

 .. doctest::

-    >>> from pypmi import datasets
+    >>> import pypmi
-    >>> files = datasets.fetch_studydata('all', user='username', password='password')  # doctest: +SKIP
+    >>> files = pypmi.fetch_studydata('all', user='username', password='password')  # doctest: +SKIP
     Fetching authentication key for data download...
     Requesting 113 datasets for download...
     Downloading PPMI data: 17.3MB [00:33, 519kB/s]

-By default, the data will be downloaded to your current directory making it easy to load them in the future, but you can optionally provide a ``path`` argument to :py:func:`.datasets.fetch_studydata` to specify where you would like the data to go.
+By default, the data will be downloaded to your current directory making it easy to load them in the future, but you can optionally provide a ``path`` argument to :py:func:`pypmi.fetch_studydata` to specify where you would like the data to go.
 (Alternatively, you can set an environmental variable ``$PPMI_PATH`` to specify where they should be downloaded to; this takes precedence over the current directory.)